EverettHagen/Lab218/Procedures_List.md

 3. Ensure all boards within the stack are properly connected.
 4. In AcqMode, set Bunch Trigger Source to TLOGIC.
 In Trigger Logic within the same page set it to OR32_AND2.
 5. In Discr page, find the T-Discr mask and disable every channel expect for the channels corresponding to the top and bottom boards.

+# SPS
+1. Ensure the waveform generator is set up correctly
+2. Make sure the waveform generator is connected to the CAEN unit
+3. Set the Bunch Trigger Source in AcqMode to the corresponding input channel on the CAEN unit